Nilhcem/nilhcem.github.io/_posts/2019-03-02-cloud-iot-core-and-kubernetes.md

 ![pic01_esp32]

 The ESP32 will communicate with a BME280 temperature & humidity sensor.
+To prototype quickly, we will use the Arduino IDE to write code for the ESP32.
-To have a visual representation of the temperature, we can print data to the Serial, and use the `Serial Plotter` feature from the Arduino IDE (available in the `Tools` menu):
+We will print temperature data to the Serial, and use the `Serial Plotter` feature from the Arduino IDE (available in the `Tools` menu) to have a visual representation of the data:

 ```c
 void loop() {